 You will not have to leave the dataset page to complete these action, except for editing file metadata, which will bring you to the Edit Files page.
 There you will have to click the “Save Changes” button to apply your edits and return to the dataset page.

-Go to the file page for the file you would like to replace, click on the “Edit” button, and from the dropdown list select “Replace”.
+To replace a file, go to the file page for that file, click on the “Edit” button, and from the dropdown list select “Replace”.
 This will bring you to the Replace File page, where you can see the metadata for the most recently published version of the file and you can upload your replacement file.
 Once you have uploaded the replacement file, you can edit its name, description, and tags.
 When you’re finished, click the “Save Changes” button.

 After successfully replacing a file, a new dataset draft version will be created.
-A summary of your actions will be recorded in the dataset Version Details table in the “Versions” tab on that dataset’s page, and in the file Version Details table on the file’s page.
-Both tables allow you to access all previous versions of the file across all previous versions of your dataset, including the old version of the file before you replaced it.
+A summary of your actions will be recorded in the “Versions” tab on on both the dataset page and file page.
+The Versions tab allows you to access all previous versions of the file across all previous versions of your dataset, including the old version of the file before you replaced it.

 * Legal Disclaimer: these Community Norms are not a substitute for the CC0 waiver or custom terms and licenses applicable to each dataset.
-Please be advised that the Community Norms are not a binding contractual agreement, and that downloading datasets from Dataverse does not create a legal obligation to follow these policies.
+The Community Norms are not a binding contractual agreement, and that downloading datasets from a Dataverse installation does not create a legal obligation to follow these policies.